Frequently asked questions about therapy and what to expect.

 Bereavement and loss

 The short answer to this is that I don’t know.
-For some clients short term or brief therapy is sufficient, others may want or need longer term support, which is fine too.
-After our initial session I will be able to offer some guidance but you decide.
+For some clients short term or brief therapy is sufficient, but more often people want or need longer term support.

 Sessions are offered face to face, via telephone, Skype or email.
 If you have a preferred platform, such as facetime, I can usually accommodate this.
 And you would be responsible for making sure the environment is suitable for a psychotherapy session; so that you would be able to give the session your full attention; so driving, or on a train, or coffee shop… wouldn’t create the right atmosphere for you to do important personal exploration of your feelings.